puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 We showed how to change the OpenShift resources using the commands `oc patch` and `oc set env`.
 This is good for developing or debugging the setup of an application project.

-For changing stages and productive environments we propose updating the YAML representations inside the Git repository and apply the files again.
+For changing stages and productive environments, we propose updating the YAML representations inside the Git repository and apply the files again.

 ## Solution

 The needed resource files are available inside the folder [manifests/02.0/2.2/](https://github.com/puzzle/amm-techlab/tree/master/manifests/02.0/2.2) of the techlab [github repository](https://github.com/puzzle/amm-techlab).

-When you were not successful, you can update your project with the solution by cloning the Techlab Repository `git clone https://github.com/puzzle/amm-techlab.git` and executing this command:
+If you weren't successful, you can update your project with the solution by cloning the Techlab Repository `git clone https://github.com/puzzle/amm-techlab.git` and executing this command:

 ```BASH
 oc apply -f manifests/02.0/2.2/